iAdtya/iAdtya/README.md

 -->

 👋 Hi, I’m Aditya, An AI-Engineer at Urbanmatch
+I am very interested in Deep-RL, LLM, MLLM, Robotics foundation models!

+Personality Traits
+- I have high agency, require no hand-holding, and can get things done independently.
-I am very interested in Machine Learning, neural networks and building artificial intelligent systems 📫 How to reach me = adityakhedekar98906@gmail.com
+- I truly believe in E/Acc and In/Acc

+📫 How to reach me = adityakhedekar98906@gmail.com